benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 - You (the Maintainer) agree that Transaction Fees will be deducted from each donation payment that is sent to your Bug Report Campaign(s), including:
   1. A Transaction Fee deducted by the Payment Processor.
-  2. A Transaction Fee deducted by BugPile.
+  2. A Transaction Fee deducted by SponsoredIssues.
 - We will make commercially reasonable efforts to make Transfers promptly available to Maintainers.
 However:
-  - Completion of a Transfer depends on you (the Maintainer) providing accurate and up-to-date information in your BugPile, Software Forge, and Payment Processor accounts.
+  - Completion of a Transfer depends on you (the Maintainer) providing accurate and up-to-date information in your SponsoredIssues, Software Forge, and Payment Processor accounts.
   - We do not guarantee that Transfers will be available to you (the Maintainer) within any specific time frame.
   - We expressly disclaim any and all responsibility for delays in Transfers, and any consequences arising from such delays.
 - We may choose, at our sole discretion and without prior notice, to issue refunds for a Bug Report Campaign, up to and including the entire amount donated to the Bug Report Campaign.
 We may issue refunds for several reasons, including but not limited to: